gwastro/pycbc/docs/tmpltbank.rst

 ------------------------------------------------

-In the case where one sbank job will not do the job you can use pycbc_create_sbank_workflow to parallelize your template bank placement needs.
+In the case where one sbank job will not do the job you can use pycbc_make_sbank_workflow to parallelize your template bank placement needs.

 The command line options for this code read as follows

-.. command-output:: pycbc_create_sbank_workflow --help
+.. command-output:: pycbc_make_sbank_workflow --help

 The main thing here is that a configuration file is supplied.
 This configuration file supplies basically all options about the template bank